KELVI23/trading-matching-engine/README.md

 5. **Refinement and Optimization**: Based on testing results, optimizations were made to improve the speed and efficiency of the matching engine.
 Data structures were optimized to handle large volumes of trading data more effectively.

 6. **Integration and Deployment**: The components were integrated, and the system was deployed for testing in a live environment.
-User feedback was collected for further refinement.
+User feedback was collected from peers for further refinement.

 7. **Documentation and Release**: Comprehensive documentation was prepared to guide users on system usage and configuration.
 The system was released to production with regular updates planned to address user feedback and introduce new features.